teusink/Home-Security-by-Pi/3-Hardening.md

    Protocol 2
    ```
 ## Anti-malware, -virus, -exploit and -rootkits
-In order to protect yourself from an attack, or in order to prevent infection from spreading to other vulnerable systems, it is key to utilize anti-malware and -rootkit solutions.
-ClamAV is used to fight of malware, virusses, trojans and what not.
-RootKit Hunter and chkrootkit is used to scan for rootkits and kill those.
+In order to protect yourself from an attack, or in order to prevent infection from spreading to other vulnerable systems, it is key to utilize solutions against malicious software.
+Classic anti-virus is skipped, because file-sharing is not done on this system.
+And in order to fight off rootkits and other nasty things, RootKit Hunter and chkrootkit is going to be used.

-- Install ClamAV using: `sudo apt-get install clamav clamav-daemon`.
 - Install chkrootkit using: `sudo apt-get install chkrootkit`.
 - Install Rootkit Hunter using: `sudo apt-get install rkhunter`
 - Create a local config file of rkhunter using `sudo nano /etc/rkhunter.conf.local`